 critical disability studies, ageing, music, arts-based methods, performance and imaginative ethnography, participatory design

-PhD Researcher & Vanier Scholar, Theatre & Performance Studies, York University
+PhD Candidate & Vanier Scholar, Theatre & Performance Studies, York University

-audiovisual ethnography, vocality, folklore, memory, anticipation, ethno-fiction filmmaking, family and everyday politics-of-care
+audiovisual ethnography, vocality, folklore, activism, ethno-fiction film, family and end-of-life care

 MFA Candidate, Banaras Hindu University